dimensionofficial/Dim-Protocol/README.md

-# Dimensionchain-Protocol
+# Dim-Protocol
-This is the core protocol set of Dimension-G.
+This is the core protocol set of Dim.